Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 The Example Attack Scenarios section shows how an attacker might take advantage of each vulnerability.
 This information can be used to help build tests as well as educate the team on how software vulnerabilities affect application security.

-Finally, each Top-10 item has a section with more information about each problem, approaches for avoiding it, and approaches for testing it.
+Finally, each Top 10 item has a section with more information about each problem, approaches for avoiding it, and approaches for testing it.
 It also contains links that will lead you to related problems.
 This will be very useful as you work to continually improve your software security.

 There’s information, training, and advice in the OWASP Top 10.
 You can learn about common security problems as well as strategies to detect and even avoid some problems entirely.
 All of this information is available without cost and is constantly being updated and improved.

-So if the penetration testing finds a vulnerability, we need to ask ourselves why and try to address the root cause underlying the problem.
-This is when we move from a “test security in” to a “security-by-design” mentality.
-For this, you’ll find static application security testing (SAST) tools such as static code analysis, with support for OWASP.
+So, if the penetration testing finds a vulnerability, we need to ask ourselves, why?
+And try to address the root cause underlying the problem.
+This is when we move from a “test security in” to a “security by design” mentality.
+For this, you’ll find static application security testing (SAST) tools, such as static code analysis, with support for OWASP.

 Luckily OWASP has a free tool for this called OWASP Dependency Check.
 This tool identifies project dependencies and checks if there are any known, publicly disclosed, vulnerabilities, and can be used to scan applications and their dependent libraries to identify known vulnerable components.

-(If you’re using Parasoft, we actually integrated OWASP Dependency Check into our reporting system and made it part of the OWASP Top 10 Dashboard.
-This makes it easy to handle issues in your open source components by scanning as a regular part of your CI along with SAST, and putting the results into a unified dashboard with the rest of your OWASP information.
-With this approach, instead of being a separate orthogonal process, A9 is integrated with the Top 10 as it should be.)
+If you’re using Parasoft, we actually integrated OWASP Dependency Check into our reporting system and made it part of the OWASP Top 10 Dashboard.
+This makes it easy to handle issues in your open source components by scanning as a regular part of your CI, along with SAST, and putting the results into a unified dashboard with the rest of your OWASP information.
+With this approach, instead of being a separate orthogonal process, A9 is integrated with the Top 10 as it should be.

 The ugly side of static analysis is that it has a reputation for being very noisy, for example producing hundreds or even thousands of violations right when you thought you were ready to release.
-Luckily there are some very good strategies for dealing with this.
+Luckily, there are some good strategies for dealing with this.
 Here are a few things to keep in mind:

 But the bigger value in static code analysis lies in checkers that enforce two special things: